Surfperches/Seaperches: Family Embiotocidae

-Size: To 15.4 inches; most caught off piers are under a foot.
-The California record fish weighed 1 lb 11 oz and was taken from San Carlos Beach in 2006.
+Size: To 15.4 inches; most caught from piers are under a foot.
+The California record fish weighed 2 Lbs 9 oz and was taken by Zachery Mitchell at Pacific Grove in 2011.

-Habitat: Most common in eelgrass beds of bays and rocky-shore areas; both in bays and along the coast.
+Habitat: Typically found in surface and intertidal waters but recorded to a depth of 239 feet.
+Most common in eelgrass beds of bays and rocky-shore areas; both in bays and along the coast.

 Piers: Common at most piers north to Bodega Bay.
 Generally caught at bay piers or inshore piling areas of oceanfront piers.
 Best bets: Imperial Beach Pier, Shelter Island Pier, Oceanside Harbor Pier, Dana Harbor Pier, Long Beach Finger Piers, Redondo Harbor Sportfishing Pier, Hermosa Beach Pier, Venice Pier, Santa Monica Pier, Cabrillo Pier (jetty side), Malibu Pier, Paradise Cove Pier, Goleta Pier, Gaviota Pier, Morro Bay T-Pier, Monterey Coast Guard Pier, Capitola Wharf, Fort Point Pier, San Francisco Municipal Pier, Candlestick Pier, Berkeley Pier, Ferry Point Pier, Paradise Beach Pier, Elephant Rock Pier, Angel Island Pier, and Fort Baker Pier.